Chase1242/WightwaterPort/NPCs/High Mage Radelia Qinqen.md

     - Time freezes.

-    - Titivilus offers her power to save the party and seal the rift.
+    - Titivilus offers her power from Asmodeus to save the party and seal the rift.

     - The price: **a lock of her hair** and a **future sacrifice**.